arustyt/wled-tools/doc/WLED_presets.md

 in the generated WLED presets JSON file.

 ### Colors {#colors}
-Palettes can be specified in multiple ways.
-First is using the standard WLED **col** key and specifying a list of lists.
+Colors can be specified in multiple ways.
+First is using the standard WLED **col** key and specifying a list of individual RGB colors.
 In YAML, specifying red, green, blue would look like this:
 ```yaml
     col:
     - - 255